 12. Pastel de nata

-A Portuguese favorite and a street food dessert that is very moreish.
+A Portuguese favourite and a street food dessert that is very moreish.

 It is known as a Portuguese egg tart pastry which is sprinkled with cinnamon.